Financial Aid Handbook

 Receipt of a final financial aid Award Letter constitutes notification to the student that verification has been completed.
 If, for some reason, an award was sent prior to verification, a revised award will be sent if the award changes due to verification.
 If the amount of the revised award is less than the original award and the student is now ineligible for aid that was disbursed, the student will be responsible for repaying the amount of the overpayment.
 The student will also be responsible for repaying the amount of any aid disbursed if he or she fails to complete the verification process.

-When you file your FAFSA, you will be answering questions to determine your status as an independent student.
-For federal purposes you will be considered independent because you are a graduate student.
-The FAFSA instructions will then tell you that you do not need to report parent income and asset information on the FAFSA.
-While this is true for federal purposes, Elizabethtown College is still collecting your parent’s information in order to determine your eligibility for institutional funding.
+When you file your FAFSA, you will be considered independent because you are a graduate student.
+The FAFSA instructions will state that you do not need to report parent income and asset information on the FAFSA.
+While this is true for federal financial aid purposes, Elizabethtown College requires the information to determine your eligibility for institutional funding.
 Please complete the parent section of the FAFSA, regardless of the instructions on the FAFSA itself.
-The federal government will still consider you an independent student, but Elizabethtown College will also have the information that we need in order to determine your eligibility for institutional funding.

 Types of Financial Aid for Fifth Year 4+1 Master's Degree Students:

-Elizabethtown College Merit Based Aid – Presidential, Provost (currently Founder's), and Dean’s Scholarships and Achievement Awards may continue for the master’s year (fifth year) of the program.
+Elizabethtown College Merit Based Aid – Presidential, Provost (currently Founder's), Dean’s Scholarships and including the Achievement Award may continue for the master’s year (fifth year) of the program.
 The scholarship award amount does not change over the five years and is contingent upon maintaining good academic and social standing.

 Elizabethtown College Need Based Aid – Trustee Grants and other need-based grants awarded by the College may continue for the master’s year (fifth year) contingent upon demonstrating financial need.
 Financial need is determined by using Elizabethtown College’s Institutional Methodology as a dependent student.
 You follow the same process of applying for financial aid as you have done in the past and continue to include parental information.